 - WONDERLAND TRAIL.
 For another family-friendly winter hike, check out the 1.4-mile Wonderland Trail, located halfway between Bass Harbor and Seawall.
 This trail starts in a pine forest and ends at the ocean, where kids will love exploring tide pools at low tide.

 - JORDAN POND LOOP TRAIL.
 No matter the time of year, the Jordan Pond Loop is one of our favorite easy hikes at Acadia.
 However, the 3.4-mile loop is peaceful and magical in the winter!
 Whether the shoreline and rocks are coated in a layer of ice or the entire lake is frozen over, Jordan Pond is a treat for the eyes!
+You can learn more about the Jordan Pond Loop in our blog, hiking the Jordan Pond Trail.

 - CARRIAGE ROADS.
 If you are looking for a longer hike without the technical terrain of the surrounding mountains, the 6-mile loop around Eagle Lake may be perfect!
 Just be sure to avoid the groomed section for cross-country skiers.